About

 A Note on Content

 The explanations here follow the lecture structure closely — same sequence, often similar framing.
-Some definitions, theorems, and examples are reproduced or lightly adapted from the course slides and the Bungartz textbook, since there’s often no meaningful way to rephrase a formal definition.
+Some definitions, theorems, and examples are reproduced or lightly adapted from the course slides — there’s often no good way to rephrase a formal definition anyway.
+The textbook is listed above because the course draws from it, but I worked from the slides and live lectures rather than the book itself.
 No past exams or graded assessments are included.

 This site is non-commercial and intended purely as a study aid.
 All original course material remains the property of the respective authors and TUM.